-Jolin Tsai & Director Wu welcome you to Taiwan (IMM 26 Apr 08).
+Jolin Tsai & Director Wu Welcome You to Taiwan (IMM 26 Apr 08).
 Part 2 of 2..

 Aha!
-I spotted something.
+I spotted something!

 The kid’s play zone was right beside the stage.
 It was a raised area too.
 Maybe we’ll position ourselves there before the crowds or guests arrive!